-Once you’ve completed the assembly, it’s time to get things adjusted to fit the child.
+Once the seat is assembled, it’s time to adjust the Defender to fit the child.

 It took me a minute to find the adjuster for the harness height.
 Reach under the cover at the head and feel around for this red handle.
 Pull up on it and the harness easily slides up and down, and it can be moved while the seat is installed.
 There are 9 options, from 11″ to 18.5″.
-Remember for forward facing, always position the harness at or just above the child’s shoulders.
+For children who ride forward facing, always position the harness at or just above the child’s shoulders.

 There are two available positions for the crotch buckle, they measure 6″ and 8″ deep.
-To switch between the two, you simply slide the webbing sideways, through the slot forward to the next position.
+To switch between the two, simply slide the webbing sideways, then through the slot forward to the next position.
 This can also be done while the seat is installed.
 One downfall of the Defender when it was first released was that the crotch strap length was fairly short, and could be uncomfortable for some children’s legs.
 Shortly after production of the Defender started, Harmony thankfully started shipping the seat with a longer crotch buckle.
 If you have a seat manufactured in 2014 or later, your seat came with the longer crotch buckle.

 Fit to Child

-My model is 4.75 years old, 42″ tall and weighs 40 lbs and is 42 inches tall.
+My model is 4.75 years old, weighs 40 lbs and is 42 inches tall.
 He fit comfortably in the harness, with lots of height room to grow.
-The top right photo has the harness adjusted to the top slot, as well as fully extended in length.
 I didn’t have a larger child to try, but the harness may not be long enough to fully accommodate children at the upper end of the harness weight limit.
-The crotch buckle was snug and did poke into his thighs somewhat, but was not did not seem to bother him and was not difficult to buckle.
+The crotch buckle was snug and did poke into his thighs a bit, but the buckle didn’t seem to bother him, nor was it difficult to buckle.

 High Back Booster Mode

 The booster function provided a great seat belt fit this young model.
 CSFTL advocates that children be at least 5 years old before riding in a booster, but he is within the height and weight minimums for the booster function of the seat).
 The belt fit perfectly, with the lap belt low on his hips, touching the tops of his thighs, and the shoulder belt even across the torso.
 The lap belt was a bit difficult to thread under the armrests, but otherwise it was very easy to use.